 This article is for anyone who is currently adjusting to the current situation.
 Whether you own a business, manage a team or simply work within one, this post covers our top tips on how to overcome challenges like distractions and isolation and how to stay productive while working from home.

-It helps to remember that this is not a privilege or benefit that you have afforded your employees, but a measure to continue business.
-Acknowledging this will help you empathize with employees as they, like you find their footing during this uncertain time.
+It helps to remember that this is not a privilege or benefit you have afforded your employees, but a measure to continue the business.
+Acknowledging this will help you empathise with employees as they, like you, find their footing during this uncertain time.

 Trust is a two-way street.
 For your employees to earn your trust, you need to allow them the opportunity to prove themselves to you.
 The best way to do this is to openly discuss what you expect of them and then allow them space to do the right thing.

 Most employees will appreciate the gesture and try to exceed expectations.

 If you’ve hired the right talent, you’ll find that you don’t need to micro-manage them, remote or otherwise.
 Responsible employees know what is expected of them and will strive to deliver.